 Dim Sum is traditionally washed down with several cups of Chinese tea, hence the alternative name for eating Dim Sum “yum cha” (which literally means “drink tea”).

 If you are new to Dim Sum, read our beginners’ guide to dim sum here.

 Going for dim sum can be a fun Hong Kong experience for kids too, with as all the little dishes appear on the table wiht new and exciting specialties.

 My kids particularly love the char siu bao (barbecue pork buns) and the xiao long bao (Shanghai pork dumplings), while the shrimp dumplings, spring rolls and egg tarts are also a hit.

 Read our guide to the Best Restaurants in Hong Kong for Dim Sum here.

 Hong Kong Museums

 There are so many museums to choose from in Hong Kong, with topics as diverse as tea ware, horse racing, correctional facilities and movies.
-The two we have enjoyed most with the kids are the Hong Kong Museum of History, and the Hong Kong Science Museum.
+The two most popular museums with Hong Kong children are the Hong Kong Museum of History, and the Hong Kong Science Museum.

 Hike the Dragon’s Back

 Most people associate Hong Kong with skyscrapers and fast-paced city life.
 But head out of the city centre and you will find some awesome hiking trails through Hong Kong’s country parks – in fact, around 38% of the land surrounding Hong Kong has been designated as country park.